 Between tall fescue and Kentucky bluegrass (KBG), which one should you plant in your lawn?
 While both are cool-season grasses, there are a number of factors unique to each of them that will help you choose which one is most suitable for your yard.

-The difference between Kentucky bluegrass vs tall fescue is the cost factor and appearance.
-Tall fescue requires about 1 lb of nitrogen fertilizer per 1000 sq. ft. while Kentucky bluegrass needs 3 to 6 lbs. of nitrogen per 1,000 sq. ft. of lawn, per year..
+The difference between Kentucky bluegrass and tall fescue is the cost factor and appearance.
+Tall fescue requires about 3 to 4 pounds of nitrogen fertilizer per 1,000 square feet annually while Kentucky bluegrass needs 3 to 6 lbs. of nitrogen per 1,000 sq. ft. of lawn, per year..

 Below, I’ve delved deeper into the fine differences between these grass species.

 Kentucky Bluegrass vs Tall Fescue (Differences)

 Since Kentucky bluegrass and tall fescue are both cool-season grasses, these two turfgrass species have various similarities.
 Still, that doesn’t mean that there are no differences between the two.
 If anything, there are lots of differences between these two lawn kinds of grass.